 Explore Canada and Enjoy These 10 Must Visit Canadian Wonders

 Heading north to say hello to your neighbors, eh?
 For most Americans, Canada is known as the friendly, snow-covered country that puts gravy on their fries and trades a football for a hockey stick.
 A country larger than the United States by landmass but only 1/10 of the population, Canada’s vast landscape, and diverse climate is sure to have something for everyone.
-From the CN Tower to the subarctic igloos, our list of the top 10 places to visit in Canada will have you singing “Oh Canada!” in no time.
+From the CN Tower to the subarctic igloos, our list of the top 10 Canadian wonders to visit will have you singing “Oh Canada!” in no time.

 1. The Canadian National Tower in Toronto, Ontario